mikey177013/Pdialer-/README.md

 ## ⚠️ Notes

+``
+on opening the app tap on screen once and it will strat ringtone..
+``
 - First launch must be from browser to allow installation
 - After install, always open from the app icon
 - Clear browser cache if install option does not appear